MCai416/Efron-Bootstrap/README.md

 2)Efron OLS looks at residual, wild and pairwise bootstrap under linear regression (they are the same for nonlinear regressions)
   Setuup: heteroskedastic
-  Result: performs exceptionally well under small sample, and consistently having a smaller confidence interval than asymptotic theory
+  Result: performs exceptionally well under small sample, and consistently having a smaller confidence interval than the sample bootstrap,   approaches to the true value faster
-    suggests that bootstrap is extracting more information from the sample than estimation using asymptotic theory Results displayed on "OLS.JPG"
+  Results displayed on "OLS.JPG"

 Plans for the future: